 Canada is a country that begs to be explored.
-With the breathtaking scenery and wildlife of the Rockies, the Atlantic coast, the raw beauty of Alaska, the flat lands of Saskatchewan and Manitoba, the hills of Ontario not to mention numerous welcoming friendly cities like Toronto, Vancouver, Quebec, Calgary and Montreal to name but a few.
+With the breathtaking scenery as well as the wildlife of Canada, the Atlantic coast, the raw beauty of Alaska, the flat lands of Saskatchewan and Manitoba, the hills of Ontario not to mention numerous welcoming friendly cities like Toronto, Vancouver, Quebec, Calgary and Montreal to name but a few.
 Canada is just a country that everyone loves, myself included.

 A huge country that consists of 10 provinces and 3 territories from the Atlantic in the East to the Pacific in the West, not to mention the Arctic Ocean to the north!
 The weather is different depending on when and where you travel but expect extremes from sub-zero to hot and humid.
 Canada is also home to 16 UNESCO World Heritage sites and some of the best National parks in the world including Banff, Whistler, and Niagra Falls.
 The skiing is out of this world with the longest ski season anywhere!

 Something that takes some getting used to is that despite most people speaking English there is a large French-speaking population in the provinces of Quebec, New Brunswick Ontario, and Manitoba.

 There is so much of Canada to see and enjoy.
 It’s certainly not a country you can discover on one holiday but rest assured once you have been you will be back!

 After a couple of visits to Canada in the 1990s – to Vancouver on a stopover en route to Hawaii and to Toronto at the end of a road trip through the heart of the USA, I always wanted to take a road trip through Canada.